Order the Original Cast Album now! Click ORDER PRODUCTS to purchase the CD, script, and perusal items.

 Materials: Your materials will be sent to you two months prior to your opening date and will include everything necessary for your production.
 They can be ordered in Printed or Digital format.
 Printed Materials are provided on unbound three-hole punched loose-leaf paper while Digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.

-The production materials for George M. Cohan Tonight! include:
+The Authorized Materials/Rehearsal Package for George M. Cohan Tonight! includes: